-Join Levi Sim for an in-depth discussion in this video When to shoot in Commander mode, part of Nikon Speedlight Flash Fundamentals.
+Join Levi Sim for an in-depth discussion in this video When to shoot in Commander mode, part of Flash Photography: Nikon Speedlites.

 - Now we're getting into the really exciting stuff.
 We're gonna talk about Commander mode.
 And this is the part where I can use my camera to control a flash that's away from my camera.
 This is off-camera flash work that we're talking about.
 Commander mode, in the Nikon camera, allows me to not only make that flash fire, but control the output, the brightness of that flash.
 And I can do it for multiple flashes all at once.
 Commander mode is really cool, however, it's not available in all cameras.

 You can know for sure if your camera is capable two ways.
 Firstly, if you have a small LCD on the top of your camera like this one, the chances are your camera will work in Commander mode.
 Or you can pop into the camera menu and find out real quick if you've got it.
 Go into the Menu, go into the Custom Settings Menu and down to Bracketing and Flash.
 Go into Bracketing and Flash, and then come down to E3, Flash Control for Built-in Flash.

 If Commander mode is an option right here, then your camera is capable of controlling other speedlights with its built-in pop-up flash.
 Don't worry if you don't have this capability built into your camera.
 You can still use another speedlight on top of the camera to control the other lights.
 I love this thing, and I'm excited to teach you how to use Commander mode.
 Why do you want to use Commander mode?
 Simply to control flashes that are away from the camera.